Arabic Calligraphy Jewelry in Toronto: A Craftsman's Guide

 Wedding band engraving

 Inside or outside engraving in Arabic is a signature choice for Muslim couples marrying in Toronto.
 Common engravings include each other's names, wedding dates in the Hijri calendar, Mashallah, or short verses.
-Engraving is free with most custom wedding bands.
+Engraving is included free with most custom wedding bands.

 Religious phrases